leftastro/sn0wfall-public/README.md

-Public dll of the client me and a couple friends worked on as a joke, enjoy
+Public dll of the pasted client me and a couple friends worked on as a joke, enjoy